-Intrauterine Insemination, a basic type of artificial insemination, that has helped thousands of patients struggling to conceive, allowing them to build their families.
+Intrauterine Insemination is a basic type of artificial insemination, that has helped thousands of patients struggling to conceive.
 It is often the initial fertility treatment, but is associated with lower pregnancy rates than in vitro fertilization (IVF).
-The maternal age of the woman, and the sperm count impact IUI pregnancy rates.
+The maternal age of the woman and the sperm count impact IUI pregnancy rates.

 Men undergo a physical and medical history.
 As part of a fertility workup, a semen analysis is conducted to determine whether there exists any male factor infertility that may have contributed to the couple’s inability to conceive.

-Your Virginia Fertility Associate will discuss with you, the details of the procedure.
+Your doctor will discuss the details of the procedure with you.
 Women with ovulation disorders may be candidates for IUI if they respond to fertility medications.
-In this case, ovulation stimulating hormones are given early in the woman’s menstrual cycle to determine whether she responds to these drugs.
+In this case, ovulation-stimulating hormones are given early in the woman’s menstrual cycle to determine whether she responds to these drugs.
 If so, she can proceed to IUI.
 Often IUI includes the use of fertility medications to increase the chances of pregnancy.
 Your fertility expert will discuss this option with you.

 Women with damaged or blocked fallopian tubes are not candidates for IUI.

 Prior to the Procedure